 BHNR Educates on Ethical Business Practices Fighting Patient Brokering

 This is the first time our industry we have regulations designed to get rid of the large underground network of patient brokers.
 The new laws are ultimately designed to address the heroin epidemic and save lives.
+For right now they are forced on drug rehabs West Palm Beach.
+However, they are quickly spreading across the nation with California drug rehabs next.
 If you do not completely understand all the legislation that has come and is coming you will not be operating soon.

 At Behavioral Health Network Resources October 27, 2016 event where we were honored to have the Riviera Beach Civil Drug Court.
 We raised over $400,000 worth of treatment scholarships (services not monies).
 At that event, we said there was a hurricane coming to South Florida.
 We were preparing the addiction professionals for the upcoming changes.
 We host addiction conferences (14 events total) educating Executives on the ethical business side of addiction.
 Behavioral Health Network Resources knew it was their responsibility to fight against patient brokering.
 To use our loud voice in the professional community, and on social media educating on these complex changes.